MV Glory Sea Review and Specifications

 Review of MV Glory Sea

-MV Glory Sea cruise ship (formerly Celestyal Odyssey) is a Bahamas-registered passenger vessel.
-It was built in 2001 in Germany, by the Blohm+Voss shipbuilding company.
+MV Glory Sea cruise ship (formerly Celestyal Odyssey) is a Bahamas-registered passenger vessel built in 2001 in Germany.
 The ship was launched as "Olympia Explorer" (2001-2004).
 In 2004 it was renamed to "MV Explorer" and started operations for the Semester at Sea (study abroad program) until 2015.

 In May 2015, the cruise ship was chartered for 3 years by the Celestyal Cruises line and renamed "MV Celestyal Odyssey" (Malta-flagged).
 In September 2015 Celestyal terminated the charter and the vessel left their fleet in October 2015.

-The Glory Sea ship is currently owned and operated by the Asian cruise line Diamond Cruises as its first vessel.
+The Glory Sea ship is currently operated by the Asian cruise line Diamond Cruises as its first vessel.
+As Celestyal Odyssey, the ship operated in the Aegean Sea (Eastern Mediterranean) on short-break itineraries (3, 4- and 5-days) to the Greek Islands in the Cyclades - Santorini, Mykonos, Patmos, Milos, Syros, Lavrion.

 Of all Glory Sea cabins, only 24 have their own private balcony.
 The ship has no wheelchair accessible, connecting or single cabins.
 The Glory Sea ship’s interior design boasts wider corridors and solid cabin doors.
 This ship lacks Standard Balcony rooms, and has no launderettes (self-serve, passenger-use laundry facilities).